Compensation in Energy Arbitration

 Compound or simple interest

 However, an award of compound interest should not be taken for granted.
-Despite recognising that ‘the awarding of compound interest under international law now represents a form of ‘jurisprudence constante’ in investor–state expropriation cases’, the Yukos tribunal concluded that ‘it would be just and reasonable to award Claimants simple pre-award interest’ in the circumstances of that case, although it did order that post-award interest be compounded.
+Despite recognising that ‘the awarding of compound interest under international law now represents a form of ‘jurisprudence constante’ in investor–state expropriation cases’,the Yukos tribunal concluded that ‘it would be just and reasonable to award Claimants simple pre-award interest’ in the circumstances of that case, although it did order that post-award interest be compounded.
 Similarly, the tribunal in Mr Franck Charles Arif v.
 Republic of Moldova also considered the award of simple interest as ‘more appropriate’.
+Earlier this year, the tribunal in Olin Holdings Ltd v.
+Libya declined the claimant’s request for compound interest stating that ‘interests’ have already been accounted for and ‘awarded by the Tribunal for the past losses incurred by the Claimant’.
 It therefore is important for a claimant to provide reasoned argument in favour of an award of compound interest, highlighting the recognition that compound interest is not punitive, but rather intended to ensure appropriate compensation; and the fact that compound interest may better reflect the economic ‘realit[ies] of financial transactions’ or ‘contemporary financial practice’.

 - a reasonable commercial rate, typically reflecting a risk-free rate or benchmark interest rate;